 Meammar rice in one of the authentic, traditional Egyptian rice recipes, as old as Egypt I guess :).
-Meammar means loaded, and as you can see authentically, this rice is loaded with full cream, ghee and full fat milk.
-The slow cooking of rice in the oven gives it a lot of time to soak up all these flavors, to come up unique, fluffy and tastes heavenly good.
+Meammar means loaded, and as you can see authentically, this rice is loaded with full cream, ghee and full-fat milk.
+The slow cooking of rice in the oven gives it a lot of time to soak up all these flavors, to come up unique, fluffy, and tastes heavenly good.

-This rice can be made meatless, with red meat, minced meat or chicken so you choose, I prefer to make it with chicken for a one dish meal, throw it in the oven and forget about it for an hour until done.
+This rice can be made meatless, with red meat, minced meat or chicken so you choose, I prefer to make it with chicken for a one-dish meal, throw it in the oven and forget about it for an hour until done.

-Thi is my Aunt Mona recipe and she probably got it from her mom – my sitto, we called my grandmother Sitto.
-I did not get to know my grandmother – father side, but I knew my Sitto – mother’s side.
+This is my Aunt Mona recipe and she probably got it from her mom - my sitto, we called my grandmother Sitto.
+I did not get to know my grandmother - father side, but I knew my Sitto - mother's side.

 I wish I have her wedding picture, she was so young probably 16 years old.
-She looked so proud in her white wedding dress which was so simple yet elegant, with a short hair and a tiara around her head, with a white round face and gray colored eyes, she was really beautiful until the very last day of her life.
-My Sitto was a great cook, she cooked everyday letting no one – even her daughters- cook for her, she was an authentic traditional cook.
+She looked so proud in her white wedding dress which was so simple yet elegant, with short hair and a tiara around her head, with a white round face and gray colored eyes, she was really beautiful until the very last day of her life.
+My Sitto was a great cook, she cooked everyday letting no one - even her daughters- cook for her, she was an authentic traditional cook.

 I remember my Sitto, grabbing a chair and sitting so close to the television- back then it was probably 14 inch at most- so she can see and hear, she refused to wear glasses or hearing aids, the woman had pride and I cannot blame her, she was strong until the day she collapsed.
-She was funny a very funny woman, loved to laugh and watched only Isamil Yasin who was a comedian Abbott and Costello style.
+She was funny a very funny woman, loved to laugh, and watched only Ismail Yasin who was a comedian Abbott and Costello style.
 She lived a simple calm life and died calmly without much fuss.
 May she rest peacefully in heaven.